musoniusr/DhammaratoDhamma/_posts/2024-04-07-Progress-&-Problems-The-Sangha-UK-208-04-07-24.md

 All right, you guys have had enough too.
 Great.
 Enough of this.

 Enough already.
-Thank you, Damarado.
+Thank you, Dhammarato.
 Thank you everyone.

 ### Youtube Video